 This section provides an introduction to the choices or development methods you have when setting up your Build Host.
-Depending on the your particular workflow preference and the type of operating system your Build Host runs, several choices exist that allow you to use the Yocto Project.
+Depending on your particular workflow preference and the type of operating system your Build Host runs, you have several choices.

 For additional detail about the Yocto Project development environment, see the “The Yocto Project Development Environment” chapter.

 Native Linux Host: By far the best option for a Build Host.
 A system running Linux as its native operating system allows you to develop software by directly using the BitBake tool.
-You can accomplish all aspects of development from a familiar shell of a supported Linux distribution.
+You can accomplish all aspects of development from a regular shell in a supported Linux distribution.

 For information on how to set up a Build Host on a system running Linux as its native operating system, see the “Setting Up a Native Linux Host” section in the Yocto Project Development Tasks Manual.